soniasol/FreEM-SemiD-norm/README.md

 ## Results

-Final evaluation results are available in the [results](https://github.com/soniasol/FreEM-SemiD-norm/tree/main/results) folder.
+Our results are available in the [results](https://github.com/soniasol/FreEM-SemiD-norm/tree/main/results) folder.